Rona Wilson

 Rona Wilson is an activist, researcher and the public relations secretary of the Committee for Release of Political Prisoners (CRPP).
 He has worked with people accused in terrorism cases, including those booked under the Unlawful Activities (Prevention) Act (UAPA).
 He is an accused in the 2018 Bhima Koregaon violence.
+In 2018, while he proposed to pursue a Ph.D. from London, he was arrested and incarcerated at Yerawada Central Jail, Pune.
+He was granted bail by the Bombay High Court on 9 January 2025 but was released on 24 January 2025 after completing the formalities.